alexpchin/react-training-workshop/lessons/react-router-lessons.md

 Rather than repeat this we can create a higher order component that will do this for us.

+Rather than repeat this we can create a higher order component that will do this for us.

 ```
 var AppLink = React.createClass({
   render: function() {